CONP-PCNO/conp-documentation/Developers-Notes/CONP_dataset_checks.md

 The [standard data addition procedure](https://github.com/CONP-PCNO/conp-documentation/blob/master/Documentation_displayed_on_the_portal/Share_Instruction_Page.md) does not specify a preferred location for the new dataset.
 This is intentional, as we wish to support connection to datasets across a range of locations.

-It is therefore suggested that, once a dataset has been ingested and confirmed to be satisfactory, CONP developers should fork the dataset into the conpdatasets github space and replace the submodule links in CONP-PCNO/conp-dataset with links to the CONP-PCNO fork..
-This allows for updates of a technical nature (eg changes to ```DATS.json``` format) to be carried out quickly by CONP personnel and submitted as PRs to the original dataset, rather than requiring the data provider to take responsibility for updates at our end.
+It is therefore suggested that, once a dataset has been ingested and confirmed to be satisfactory, CONP developers should fork the dataset into the conpdatasets github space and replace the submodule links in CONP-PCNO/conp-dataset with links to the CONP-PCNO fork.
+This allows for updates of a solely technical nature (e.g. changes to ```DATS.json``` format) to be carried out quickly by CONP personnel and submitted as PRs to the original dataset, rather than requiring the data provider to take responsibility for updates that do not change the scientific content of the dataset.

 To carry out this procedure:

-1) Fork CONP-PCNO/conp-dataset into your own github userspace (or if you have already done this, confirm that your fork is up-to-date.)
+1) Fork CONP-PCNO/conp-dataset into your own github userspace (or if you have done this previously, confirm that your fork is up-to-date.)

 2) Install this fork of conp-dataset locally.